lwizchz/CS361S-AES/README.md

 follows: for each byte {XY} in the state arrays, index into the S-box using nibble X as the row index and nibble Y as the column index to find the byte with which you will replace.
-Each byte is read in as a char, and then a few simple bitwise operations are used to obtain X and Y by themselves.
+Each byte is read in as a char, and then a few simple bitwise operations are used to obtain nibble X and nibble Y by themselves.

 - decrypt(): Like encrypt(), we essentially copied the pseudocode for InvCipher() in the NIST (p.
 21).
 We chose not to implement the EqInvCipher()